 Start out by dicing up your tomatoes and chopping up the coriander.
 Then heat a frying pan on a moderate heat (you’ll need two for this recipe), add a little rapeseed oil and then a couple of pinches of cumin seeds.
 Allow the seeds to sizzle for a few seconds before adding the black beans.
 Let the beans fry for no more than a minute, whilst you start heating your second pan for the eggs.
 Once the beans have sizzled and popped a little, add a spoon of the Salsa Ranchera, turn off the heat and leave them in the pan until ready.

-To toast the soft tacos, heat a dry frying pan and cook each one for about a 30-45 seconds on each side.
+To toast the soft tortillas, heat a dry frying pan and cook each one for about a 30-45 seconds on each side.
 Keep them warm in a clean cloth or tea towel.

 Now all that’s needed are the eggs, sunny side up is essential.
 Fry them in the pan as normal, I also add a pinch of salt to them whilst they’re cooking.